Drone mapping using a 5 inch DJI Spark drone.

 3D model of Red Hill Henge generated from drone imagery.

 For terrain features and dense canopy this technique works well, but it struggles to accurately represent isolated trees and finer features.
 Without resorting to an expensive aerial LiDAR platform it would be difficult to achieve better results however.

-The little drone done good on this occasion, and with minimal disturbance to a historically and environmentally sensitive site… ironically.
+The little drone done good on this occasion, and with minimal disturbance to this historically and environmentally sensitive site ironically.